Femen: Cultural and political image

 Critics have stated Femen members are more interested in self-promotion than real reform, and that their antics are often tacky and undermine the cause of their protests.
 According to Ukrainian gender studies expert Tetyana Bureychak, most Ukrainian women are unimpressed by Femen.
 Ukrainian sociologist Oleh Demkiv has spoken out against the controversial nature of FEMEN's protests and in July 2011 he stated they "unfortunately, do not enjoy popular support, or lead to changes in Ukraine's consciousness".
 In February 2013 Joanna Rohozinska (from National Endowment for Democracy) stated "there is little evidence of any of Femen's protests having significant impact" and she called FEMEN's decision to set up branches in outside Ukraine "as disingenuous at best and, frankly, somewhat cowardly".
 Positive remarks in Ukraine about Femen came from Maria Mayerchyk (of Lviv University), who has spoken about Femen, saying that they are a "positive, radical and important phenomenon that is able to raise social issues", and Larysa Kobelianska (UN-led women's rights program) said the group has succeeded in attracting public attention to women's problems, even if by questionable means.

 The group is seen more positively abroad.
 Naomi Westland wrote that "Western countries are more accustomed than those in the Eastern Hemisphere to seeing naked or semi-naked bodies in the media and on the streets.
 But in countries where nudity is taboo, the protests have more profound impact."
 Jeffrey Tayler noted: "Femen originated in Ukraine, born of young women who grew up without exposure to the West's culture of political correctness and who have scant respect for it; from their country's Soviet past, they know how deleterious the stifling of free speech can be.
 Now that they have moved to the West, Femen has courageously broken rules and enlivened the debate over religion's role in our world."
 Femen received a positive reception after opening their location in Paris.

-In September 2013, Femen came under criticism when the Australian documentary filmmaker Kitty Green exposed a man named Victor Svyatski as the founder of the group.
+In September 2013, Femen came under criticism when an Australian documentary filmmaker Kitty Green exposed a man named Victor Svyatski as the founder of the group.
 Svyatski was previously known as only a consultant to the movement.